Tolc-Software/frontend.wasm/tests/README.md

 # Test overview #

-`frontend.py` is a library built on top of libraries.
+`frontend.wasm` is a library built on top of libraries.
 Therefore the integration testing needs some setup.
 This document tries to explain the process.

 ## Understanding stages ##

-Since `frontend.em` is a high level library focusing on creating buildable `pybind11` modules, the integration tests need a realistic environment.
+Since `frontend.em` is a high level library focusing on creating buildable `embind` modules, the integration tests need a realistic environment.
 The tests therefore uses the notion of a `stage`, which is a temporary copy of some provided project.
 To create a `stage`, you need to provide a `base stage` for it to inherit files from.
 This is usually located in `tests/testStage`, and the generated stages will be created at `tests/testStage/stages`.

 When a stage is built you can: